Ensembles

 Director: Lauren Henderson

-The Elder Conservatorium's premier jazz choir The Adelaide Connection was arguably the very first jazz choir Australia!
-The group was formed in 1981 by John McKenzie and is currently directed by award-winning composer and jazz violinist, Dr Julian Ferraretto, himself a member of the choir when iconic jazz educator Connaitre Miller was at the helm.
+The Elder Conservatorium's premier jazz choir, Adelaide Connection, was arguably the very first jazz choir in Australia!
+The group was formed in 1981 by John McKenzie and is currently directed by Lauren Henderson, herself a former member, under the direction of Luke Thompson.

-The ensemble has played a formative role in the careers of some of the most outstanding Australian jazz vocalists including Jo Lawry, Lauren Henderson, Naomi Crellin and Luke Thompson (of the Idea of North), Libby O’Donovan and Anita Wardell.
+The ensemble has played a formative role in the careers of some of the most outstanding Australian jazz vocalists including Anita Wardell, Jo Lawry, Michelle Nicolle, Naomi Crellin, Luke Thompson (of the Idea of North) and Libby O’Donovan.

-With a focus on harmonically sophisticated vocal music, both a cappella and accompanied, the ensemble is an excellent developmental tool in strengthening the students' knowledge of jazz history, sight reading and stylistic interpretation with repertoire spanning early jazz choral arrangers such as Gene Puerling to current arrangers such as Darmon Meader and Kerry Marsh.
+With a focus on harmonically sophisticated vocal music, both a cappella and accompanied, the ensemble is an excellent developmental tool in strengthening the students' knowledge of jazz history, sight reading and stylistic interpretation with repertoire spanning early jazz choral arrangers such as Gene Puerling to current arrangers such as Darmon Meader, Michelle Weir and Kerry Marsh.

 Big Band